s-bose/arrest/docs/getting-started.md

 !!! note "Migration"
     If you were catching `ArrestHTTPException` for non-2xx status codes, replace the `try/except` with an `if resp.is_success` check instead.
+    Alternatively, enable `raise_for_status=True` on your Service, Resource, or per-call to restore the legacy behaviour.
     See [What's New](whats-new.md) for details.

 ---